Gambler's partner or family

 The partner commonly feels and knows that they can do little to stop the gambling, or even to know if it is going on.

-Partners, especially a couples partner or spouse, commonly feel that they have been placed second in importance to the gambling; they also feel that there is no manner in which they can compete with the attraction of gambling.
+Partners, especially a couples partner or spouse, commonly feel that they have been placed second in importance to the gambling habit; they also feel that there is no method that they can compete with the attraction of gambling.
 In many ways the partner may feel, correctly, that they are effectively competing with a cheating rival to their partner, without any effective way of competing.

 For a prompt appointment call or text: 07757 233386.
 I may be with a client, or otherwise occupied, in which case please leave a message with your contact number.
 I will respond promptly.
 Or email: info@counsellingworld.co.uk Or use the contact page to send me a message.